 Filippo (Fil)Bucchino has followed his heart across a lifetime of exploring the globe, trusting his gut and taking cues from some unlikely places: a tour van crossing North America playing from punk rock venues to arena stages, making records and writing with the likes of Rob Cavallo (Green Day) and Dave Bassett (Vance Joy / Elle King); the University of Guelph where he received a BSc in biomedical sciences; and as founder of Abandoned Grove, an alliance of olive oil farmers, producers, chefs, and experts on a mission to raise awareness of extra virgin olive oil and to help change the culture on its proper uses.Read More

-For more than two decades, alongside performing, running music studios and producing remixes for the likes of Tricky and Billy Talent, Fil has imported extra virgin olive oil into Canada from select groves in the Chianti.
+For more than two decades, alongside performing, running music studios and producing remixes for the likes of Tricky and Billy Talent, Fil has imported extra virgin olive oil into Canada from select groves in the Chianti (Tuscany).
 Travelling back to his birthplace each year to participate in the harvest, he has worked to learn and perfect the art of making and delivering olive oil on this side of the Atlantic at peak freshness.

 “We have this misconception that all olive oil is created equal,” says Bucchino.
-“Often considered an invisible ingredient and misclassified as a staple or condiment, but in truth there is a whole world to it (just like wine or cheese), depending on the type of olive, where it was grown, the climate, how it was harvested, how it was extracted, transported and stored, all largely determines its flavour, aroma, and health benefits.”
+“Often considered an invisible ingredient and misclassified as a staple or condiment, but in truth, there is a whole world to it (just like wine or cheese), depending on the type of olive, where it was grown, the climate, how it was harvested, extracted, transported and stored.
+All largely determines its flavour, aroma, and health benefits.”

-“It is this lack of public information and old misconceptions of tradition and age that have given birth to one of the most fraudulent industries in the World,” saysBucchino, “and it is this fraud that caused many farmers to abandon their groves as their costs of production were two and three times the cost of resale.”
+“It is this lack of public information and misconceptions of tradition and quality that often make room for fraud,” says Bucchino, “and it is this fraud that causes many farmers to abandon their groves as their production costs are two and three times the cost of resale.”

-In 2019 he produced and stars in a feature documentary titled appropriately, Obsessed with Olive Oil, which saw its premiere at the Arizona Arcosanti Film Carnivale, winning the Special Recognition Audience Award.
-The film was also a finalist at the Bergamo Food Film Festival and has been selected to screen at Jerome Indie Film & Music Festival, as well make its Canadian debut as part of Devour, the world’s largest film festival dedicated exclusively to food, hosted in Wolfville, Nova Scotia.
+In 2019 he produced and starred in a feature documentary titled appropriately, “Obsessed with Olive Oil,” which saw its premiere at the Arizona Arcosanti Film Carnivale, winning the Special Recognition Audience Award.
+The film was also a finalist at the Bergamo Food Film Festival, screened at Sonoma Int.
+F.F., San Antonio FF, Dunedin Int.
+FF, Jerome Indie Film & Music Festival, also made its Canadian debut as part of Devour!, the world’s largest film festival dedicated exclusively to food, hosted in Wolfville, Nova Scotia.
 The film highlights and focuses on the many people behind and the positive aspects of the extra virgin olive oil art form.

-Watch the trailer, here: obsessedwitholiveoil.com
+Watch the trailer here: obsessedwitholiveoil.com

-Like his punk rock roots, the ethics and DIY nature that informs the music that has soundtracked his life, taking an honest look at the modern production of fine extra virgin olive oil, Abandoned Grove seeks to set a new standard for transparency, quality, and freshness.
+Like his punk rock roots, the ethics and D.I.Y. nature that informs the music that has soundtracked his life, taking an honest look at the modern production of fine extra virgin olive oil, Abandoned Grove seeks to set a new standard for transparency, quality, and freshness.

-“We adhere to the yearly wishes of nature, and only focus on craft, limited quantity, extra virgin olio nuovo (new oil), derived from groves that were once abandoned and have been brought back to life.”
-They’ve abandoned the practices that surround the commercial olive oil industry, from production to storage, to use and consumption.
-Says Bucchino, “we take pride in compensating the olive farmers fairly and always putting quality before quantity.”
-The importance of differentiating between commercial and artisanal olive oils for the industry and the consumer means that every year our job is to interpret and translate the wishes of mother nature in our olive oil, and in turn the bottles are air-shipped, and delivered directly to trusted partners, or for Abandoned Grove members, to their front doors, ensuring consumption of true extra virgin olive oil is at its peak freshness – straight from the harvest.
+Bucchino, “we take pride in compensating the olive farmers fairly and always putting quality before quantity.” we’ve abandoned the practices surrounding the commercial olive oil industry, from production to storage to use and consumption.
+The importance of differentiating between commercial and artisanal olive oils for the industry and the consumer means that every year our job is to interpret and translate the wishes of mother nature in our olive oil.
+In turn, the bottles are air-shipped and delivered directly to trusted partners or Abandoned Grove members to their front doors, ensuring consumption of true extra virgin olive oil is at its peak freshness – straight from the harvest.

 Stephen McGrath firstname.lastname@example.org